slimslenderslacks/slimslenderslacks.github.io/_posts/2022-04-19-nbb-sentiment.md

 tags: nbbjs gcp
 ---

 [nbb](https://github.com/babashka/nbb) brings clojure scripting to nodejs environments.
-We've been building clojurescript programs for nodejs for sometime, but `nbb` is interesting for a few reasons.
+Although we've been building clojurescript programs for nodejs for a while now, `nbb` is different.

-* cljs files do not get compiled to js (nbb is an interpreter).
-If you're making a serverless function, or a script, the cljs files are distributed directly.
+* cljs files are never compiled to js (nbb is an interpreter).
+If you're making a serverless function, or a script, the cljs files are packaged.
-* macros are not evaluated at compile time, as in clojurescript, so macros feel more natural
+* macros are not evaluated at compile time, as in clojurescript.
+This feels more natural if you're accustomed to clojure.
-* really nice support for working with the npm ecosystem
+* easy to `require` and use npm packages
-* a simple and intuituive repl experience
+* simple and intuituive repl experience

-I decided to see what this would look like with a `@google-cloud` module.
-Start an npm project with the following.
+I decided to try this out with a `@google-cloud` module.
+Create an npm project with the following.

 ```bash
 npm install -g nbb